mriphysics/fetalPhaseEPI/README.md

 ###### ./Utils
 contains functions that replace, extend or adapt some MATLAB built-in functions and implement generic methods: *aplGPU.m*, *blockGPU.m*, *build1DFTM.m*, *buildDFTM.m*, *buildFilter.m*, *buildStandardDFTM.m*, *dynInd.m*, *fctGPU.m*, *fftGPU.m*, *filtering.m*, *generateGrid.m*, *ifctGPU.m*, *ifftGPU.m*, *mapMat.m*, *matfun.m*, *mirroring.m*, *normm.m*, *numDims.m*, *parUnaFun.m*, *resampling.m*, *resPop.m*, *resSub.m*.

-NOTE 1: Exemplary data is provided in the dataset *x.mat* which contains the variables *x*: the distorted fMRI data, *Sequence*: one of the following 'FE' or 'SAFE', *EffectiveES*: effective inter-echo spacing (ms) for the provided FOV, *TE*: echo time or difference of echo times (ms), respectively for FE and SAFE, *voxsiz*: voxel size (mm) and factor to harmonize temporal dimension, *M* (optional): mask with area of interest for distortion correction.
+NOTE 1: Example data is provided in the dataset *x.mat* which contains the variables *x*: the distorted fMRI data, *Sequence*: one of the following 'FE' or 'SAFE', *EffectiveES*: effective inter-echo spacing (ms) for the provided FOV, *TE*: echo time or difference of echo times (ms), respectively for FE and SAFE, *voxsiz*: voxel size (mm) and factor to harmonize temporal dimension, *M* (optional): mask with area of interest for distortion correction.
 For runs without changing the paths, they should be placed in a folder
 ###### ../fetalPhaseEPIData
 Data generated when running the example script is also stored in this folder as *resExp01.mat* which contains the variables *B*: the estimated field in Hz and *x*: the undistorted fMRI data.